sassoftware/python-dlpy/README.md

 </table>

-The table above can be read as follows: DLPy versions between 1.0 (inclusive) to 1.1 works with the SAS Viya 3.4 and VDMML 8.4.
+The table above can be read as follows: DLPy versions between 1.0 (inclusive) to 1.1 are designed to work with the SAS Viya 3.4 and VDMML 8.4.

 #### External Libraries ####
 The following versions of external libraries are supported: